SOJOCALI | YMCA of San Diego County

 By ensuring young people have a safe place to live, a reliable support system, encouragement to pursue their goals, and access to the resources they need to flourish, our Y staff, partners, volunteers, and donors continue to help bring about meaningful and lasting change for the youth and families of our community.

-California's Youth Homelessness Crisis: California has the highest number of young people experiencing homelessness in the country.
-Over one-third of all unaccompanied youth in the U.S. are in California, making it a significant issue that demands urgent attention.
+California has the highest number of young people experiencing homelessness—over one-third of all unaccompanied youth in the U.S. are here.

 Our Impact